opentripplanner/OpenTripPlanner/docs/BuildConfiguration.md

 **Since version:** `na` ∙ **Type:** `object` ∙ **Cardinality:** `Optional`
 **Path:** /

-Configure properties for emissions file.
+Digitransit emissions configuration.

-By specifying a URL to fetch emissions data, the program gains access to carbon dioxide (CO2) emissions associated with transportation modes.
+By specifying a URL to fetch emissions data, the program gains access to carbon dioxide (CO₂) emissions associated with transportation modes.
 This data is then used to perform emission calculations for public transport modes and car travel.